jaechan-repo/cse599c-24wi-project/README.md

 # Attention is All You Align

-Project repository for CSE 599.
+Project repository for CSE 599c taught in the 2024 winter.